mozilla/fxa/packages/fxa-js-client/CONTRIBUTING.md

 `grunt build` - builds the regular and minified version of the library

-`grunt dev` - builds the library, runs jshint, shows library size, runs tests, watches for changes
+`grunt dev` - builds the library, runs eslint, shows library size, runs tests, watches for changes

 `grunt debug` - builds the regular library, runs test, watches for changes.
 Helpful when you are debugging.